Construction of interlaced scrambled polynomial lattice rules of arbitrary high order: Introduction

 for $1\le j\le s$.
 Thus, every $d$ components of $\bsz$ are interlaced to produce one component of $\bsx$.
 To obtain a higher order digital net or sequence, one applies the interlacing algorithm to one of the above-mentioned digital constructions.
 Furthermore, as shown in \cite{D11}, Owen's scrambling algorithm can be used to achieve a convergence of the variance of the estimator of order $N^{-(2\min(\alpha,d)+1)+\delta}$ for $\alpha \ge 1$.
 For $d\ge \alpha$, this decay rate is the best possible.
 For the algorithm in \cite{D11} it is important to note that one first applies Owen's scrambling to a point $\bsz$ of the digital net (or sequence) in dimension $ds$ and then interlaces the resulting point according to (\ref{eq:interlacing}) to obtain $\bsx \in [0,1]^s$.
 We call this method Owen's scrambling of order $d$, or order-$d$ scrambling for short here.
 In the proof of the convergence rate, it was assumed in \cite{D11} that the underlying point set is explicitly given by some digital $(t,m,ds)$-net or $(t, ds)$-sequence.
 The $t$-value of digital $(t,ds)$-sequences, however, grows at least linearly with $s$, and consequently, it becomes hard to obtain a bound of the variance independent of the dimension.

 In this paper, we study order-$d$ scrambled polynomial lattice point sets for numerical integration.
 Our strategy is to construct classical polynomial lattice rules in dimension $ds$ using a suitable quality criterion, then apply Owen's scrambling to the quadrature points of the polynomial lattice rule and finally to apply the interlacing algorithm of order $d$ to obtain a randomized quadrature rule for the domain $[0,1]^s$.
 We refer to such quadrature rules by {\it interlaced scrambled polynomial lattice rules}.
 The major contributions of our study are to derive a computable upper bound on the variance of the estimator for higher order scrambled digital nets, which is an extension of the study in \cite{D11}, and by employing our obtained bound as a quality criterion, to prove that the CBC construction can be used to obtain good polynomial lattice rules.
 Through our argument we need to overcome several non-trivial technical difficulties specific to the interlacing algorithm.
 The resulting advantage compared to the results in \cite{D11} is the weaker dependence on the dimension and the possibility to construct the rules for a given set of weights when the integrand has finite weighted bounded variation, see Subsection~\ref{ssec:var}.
 As in \cite{SW98}, the weights model the dependence of the integrand on certain projections.
 With our approach, we are able to obtain tractability results under certain conditions on the weights.
+Furthermore, our results also apply to the simplified scrambling schemes studied by Hickernell~\cite{H96}, Matou\v{s}ek~\cite{Mat98} and Owen~\cite{O03}.
+Thus efficient implementations of the scrambling procedure are available for our interlaced scrambled polynomial lattice rules.